Antiblanks/he-dan.antiblanks.com/_posts/2018-10-10-week-3-app-jam.markdown

 ## The brief

-This week we are engaging in an *App Jam*; an extreme development practice that *celebrates risky experimentation, and spontaneous creativity*.
+This week we are engaging in an app jam; an extreme development practice that *celebrates risky experimentation, and spontaneous creativity*.

 The task is to try and create a prototype for an application from beginning to end in only 48 hours; It is mentioned that the short time frame should force us to design a *very small but hopefully very interesting application*.